 RESPONSIBILITY FOR THE WORK

 We have a number of specialists within our office and the person to whom you give your first instructions may not be the most appropriate person to conduct the work.
 In this event the person to whom you gave your first instructions will pass your details to the appropriate person and they will contact you.
 Work will be carried out by your Legal Representative personally.
 Their name and title appears in the attached letter.
 There may be times when your Legal Representative is not in the Office or is unable to take your call.
 Instead, you can speak to the Legal Representative’s Assistant or Secretary, who will be familiar with your file.
 If the Assistant or Secretary is unable to help, they would be pleased to take a message, and your Legal Representative will call you back as soon as possible.
 We aim to offer all our clients an efficient and effective service and we are confident that we will do so in your case.
 However, should there be any aspect of our service with which you are unhappy you should first raise the matter with the person responsible for your transaction or case.
-If your complaint remains unresolved then please write to the senior partner, Mr. Stephen Long.
+If your complaint remains unresolved then please write to partner, Mr. Gary Lake

 Funnell & Perring maintain Professional Indemnity Insurance to a maximum level of £2,000,000 for any claim and our qualifying insurers are :- Am Trust Europe Limited whose address is Beale & Company Solicitors LLP, 40 Queen Square, Bristol.
 BS1 4QP.
 Our Insurance policy number is LI728133.

 Unless and until an alternative fee arrangement has been agreed and confirmed in writing by us the basis for calculation of our fees is as follows:- Our charges are calculated mainly by reference to time spent on your affairs, by your Legal Representative and other Legal Representatives in our Firm who deal with your matter.
 This includes advising; seeing you (and others, if necessary); time spent travelling; preparing and checking documents; dealing with correspondence; making and receiving telephone calls; general care and conduct of your matter.
 Special considerations may apply in the preparation of wills, change of name deeds and powers of attorney where we will often agree a fixed fee.
-If a draft document is sent to you and we do not hear back from you within 28 days, we reserve the right to invoice you for the preparation of the document despite the work not having been completed.
+If a draft document is sent to you and we do not hear back from you within 28 days or you withdraw your instructions without completing the document, we reserve the right to invoice you for the preparation of the document despite the work not having been completed.
 Some matters are eligible for Public Funding (Legal Aid), and where appropriate, an alternative fee arrangement (e.g. contingency or conditional fees) may be considered.
 In contentious cases we will provide you with advice upon funding options which are available to you.
 We undertake Public Funding work (Legal Aid) in both family (matrimonial) and crime.
 Each Solicitor, Legal Executive, Conveyancing Executive, and other personnel’s time is charged at an hourly rate which reflects overhead and profit costs.
 Routine letters of one page and short telephone calls made and received will be charged at our basic six minute unit of calculation, at 10% of the hourly rate.
 Other letters and telephone calls will be charged on a time basis.
 If work is done by somebody other than your Legal Representative, then that person’s charging rate will apply.
 The current hourly rates will be available on application.
 Charge rates quoted are generally reviewed annually to take account of changes in salary and other overhead costs.
 If your matter is not concluded before the next review, we will confirm any new rates which apply for work done from then, as soon as they have been set.
 In the event of your case involving exceptional circumstances (for instance, but not exclusively, exceptional complexity, out of hours work or particular requirements as to speed) we reserve the right to increase the hourly rate for that particular work.

 PAYMENT IN LIEU OF INTEREST ON MONIES THAT WE HOLD ON YOUR BEHALF